giry-dev/mangrove-docs/docs/terms/gives.md

 hoverText: The volume of tokens an offer promises in exchange of the full volume of required (or wanted) tokens.
 ---

-The volume of tokens an offer promises to _give_ in exchange of the full volume of required (or %wanted|wants%) tokens.
+The volume of tokens an offer promises to _give_ in exchange of the full volume of required (or %%wanted|wants%%) tokens.

 :::caution